MaxPoolBERT: Enhancing BERT Classification via Layer- and Token-Wise Aggregation: Related Work

 While other approaches improve the input embedding size of BERT \citep{nussbaum2024nomic} or refine the pre-training process for GPU's \citep{pmlr-v202-geiping23a, NEURIPS2023_095a6917, izsak-etal-2021-train}, our work specifically concentrates on optimizing the \texttt{[CLS]} token during fine-tuning, leveraging the information captured in BERT's layers after pre-training.

-\paragraph{Improved BERT Fine-Tuning.} Lastly there have been approaches to enhance the classification performance of BERT through optimized fine-tuning strategies and enriched sentence representations — areas that align closely with our approach, see also \citet{app14198887} who provide a comprehensive survey of methods for extracting sentence-level embeddings from BERT.
+\paragraph{Improved BERT Fine-Tuning and Representation Learning.} Lastly, several approaches refine BERT's classification capability through optimized fine-tuning strategies and enriched sentence representations - areas that align closely with our approach (see also \citet{app14198887} who provide a comprehensive survey of methods for extracting sentence-level embeddings from BERT).

-\citet{bao-etal-2021-span-fine} construct sentence representations for classification by selecting meaningful n-grams and combining sub-tokens of a pre-trained BERT model into span representations using a max-pooling approach.
-These span-representations are max-pooled again into a sentence representation which is concatenated with the \texttt{[CLS]} token embedding.
+\citet{toshniwal-etal-2020-cross} systematically compared different text span representations using BERT, and found that max-pooling performs quite well across tasks, though its effectiveness varies. \citet{bao-etal-2021-span-fine} construct sentence representations for classification by selecting meaningful n-grams and combining sub-tokens of a pre-trained BERT model into span representations using a max-pooling approach.
+In contrast, our method does not require span selection or input modification, and applies pooling and attention directly to hidden states during fine-tuning. \citet{HU2024101646} introduce a flexible BERT architecture with dynamic width and depth that adapts the number of attention heads, hidden size, and number of layers at inference time using knowledge distillation.
+Our approach does not alter the base architecture, instead we enrich the fixed-size \texttt{[CLS]} embedding to boost classification performance.

-\citet{HU2024101646} develop a dynamically adjustable BERT architecture that optimizes both width (i.e., number of attention heads, number of neurons in the feed forward layer and sequence length) and depth (i.e., number of layers).
-Their method leverages knowledge distillation to maintain performance while reducing computational overhead.

-\citet{chang-etal-2023-multi} introduce Multi-CLS BERT, a framework that fine-tunes BERT multiple times with varying random seeds and a multi-task objective to enhance performance.

-\citet{chen2023improving} present HybridBERT, which incorporates a hybrid pooling network and drop masking during pre-training to accelerate training and improve downstream accuracy.
-Their approach also includes local max pooling.

-Sentence-BERT \citep{reimers-gurevych-2019-sentence} modifies the training objective to better capture semantic similarity at the sentence level, setting a benchmark for embedding-based classification.

-Recently, \citet{galal2024rethinking} compared multiple aggregation strategies for text classification, including an average pooling and a self-attention layer on top of the output embeddings.
-They also experiment with including the information of the last BERT layers into account.
-Their experiments are focused on Arabic classification tasks such as sentiment analysis on tweets.
-They find that freezing the BERT weights before fine-tuning boosts the classification results.

-Similar to our experiments, \citet{lehevcka2020adjusting} experiment with a pooling operation on the whole sequence ot text to improve BERT for large-scale multi-label text classification.
-They find that combining max and mean pooling information leads to the greatest improvement.